RITRedteam/TheArk/docs/api-information.md

 API functions for requesting information from the server.

 ## /getAddresses
-Get assigned addreses from The Ark for the given server.
+Get assigned addreses from The Ark for the given Halo.
 You may specify a count in which the server will return `count` number of random addresses from the pool, this is useful for getting a random IP address to use from The Ark.
-If no `count` is specified, The Ark will return all of the addresses.
+If no `count` is specified, The Ark will return all of the addresses for the Halo.

 __Type:__ `GET`